-Each Performance air handler section includes one or more nameplate/label, which identifies the type of section and functional components, customer tagging information, the unit serial number, the unit order number, the build-section position for installation, and the unit model number.
+Each air handler section includes one or more nameplates or labels which identify the type of section and functional components, customer tagging information, unit serial number, unit sales order number, installation build section position, and unit model number.

-Note: The unit serial number and order number is required when ordering parts or requesting service for a Trane air handler.
+Note: Serial number and sales order number are required when requesting service or parts.